uh-joan/icd-mcp-server/README.md

   }'
 ```

-### NPI Provider Search
+### NLM NPI Provider Search

-The `search_npi_providers` tool provides access to the National Provider Identifier (NPI) database, allowing searches for healthcare providers by name, location, provider type, and other criteria.
+The `nlm_search_npi_providers` tool provides access to the National Library of Medicine's (NLM) National Provider Identifier (NPI) database, allowing searches for healthcare providers by name, location, provider type, and other criteria.

 #### Parameters